 The UK formally left the EU on 31st January 2020, entering into an 11-month transition period.
-Throughout this period, the UK and EU officials are expected to come to an agreement on what the relationship between the UK and the EU will look like going forward.
+Throughout this period, the UK and EU officials worked on what the relationship between the UK and the EU will look like going forward.

 What’s going to change?

-New rules will come into effect from January 2021.
+New rules will came into effect from January 2021.

-As the UK will leave the single market and customers union at the end of 2020, a new free trade agreement will need to be agreed.
-The process for importing and exporting goods will change, including how to declare goods, what import licences you may need and the rate of custom duties and VAT.
-Several other aspects of the UK’s relationship with the UK will need to be decided, too.
+As the UK left the single market and customs union at the end of 2020, a new free trade agreement was agreed.
+The process for importing and exporting goods changed, including how to declare goods, what import licences you may need and the rate of custom duties and VAT.
+Several other aspects of the UK’s relationship with the UK also changed.

-One of the key differences for individuals will be travelling to Europe from 1st January 2021.
+One of the key differences for individuals is travelling to Europe from 1st January 2021.
 Individuals must make sure their passport is valid, their mobile phone’s roaming policy remains in place and they have the right level of travel insurance in place (including health insurance).

 How will Brexit impact you?

 The government have provided a Brexit tool to allow individuals, families and business owners to see how they will be personally impacted.